thamizhaiorg/silvers/docs/database-best-practices.md

-# TAR POS Database Development Best Practices
+# Silvers Database Development Best Practices

 ## Overview

-This document establishes best practices for database schema development, query optimization, and data validation in the TAR POS system.
+This document establishes best practices for database schema development, query optimization, and data validation in the Silvers system.
 These guidelines ensure consistency, performance, and maintainability across the application.

 ## Schema Design Principles